Licensing compliance is on you. Filling vacancies fast doesn’t have to be.

 - Over 75% of states now have continuing education requirements for licensed property managers.

 - Property managers face average penalties of $2,500 for first-time licensing violations across regulated states.
+Repeat violations can result in license suspension or revocation.

 - The average cost of obtaining a property management license ranges from $400 to $800, including education and fees.
+This range includes education course fees and state application fees.

 - License renewal periods typically occur every 1 to 3 years, depending on state regulations.